And so remember during the presidential election in 2004, well, Michael Moore was by far the biggest noise with his Fahrenheit 9-11.

 It's truly stunning how quickly we're adapting on the battlefield.

-Talking to Larry Schweichart, who is the author of America's Victories, Why the U.S. wins wars.
+Talking to Larry Schweichart, who is the author of America's Victories, Why the U.S. Wins Wars, last Wednesday, maybe it was Monday, the Army came out and said, pardon me, we have beat our estimates.

-They're all people, you know, the courts are sending them there, and there's uh and they're and they're they're they're basically uh the the troubled people, and that's why they're going.
+They're all people, you know, the courts are sending them there, and they're basically troubled people, and that's why they're going.

-And she was just she could not imagine, could not imagine that somebody would actually like to make a a career that's an occupational, desirable occupation for people.
+And she was just, she could not imagine, could not imagine that somebody would actually like to make a career that's an occupational, desirable occupation for people.

 Because I think a lot of us don't know about anything but freedom.